ahurlbatt/homeserver/README.md

 ## Setting up the server

+This assumes that you are working on a machine that is not the server, connecting to it over a local network using ssh.

-1. Install ansible and the hardening collection
+1. Install ansible and the hardening collection on your machine
     - `apt update`
     - `apt install ansible`
     - `ansible-galaxy collection install devsec.hardening`